l1h2/Tic-Tac-Toe/README.md

 - Four difficulty levels: Easy, Medium, Hard and Impossible.
 - Minimax algorithm with Alpha-Beta pruning for decision making.
+- MLP classification model trained on all possible game states.
 - Built with Pygame.

 ## How to Play